 If the answer is positive, you are authorized to stay and must respect the new validity period of your visa.

-If the answer is negative you must leave the Schengen area before the expiration date of your visa or in the two days after you receive your answer.
+If the answer is negative, you must leave the Schengen Area before your visa expires or within two days of receiving your answer.

 Related topics on Schengen visa

 - How long is the Schengen Visa valid for?

 - What type of Schengen visa do I need?

 - How long does it take to get a Schengen visa?

 - How much does a Schengen visa cost?

 - What documents are required for a Schengen Visa Application?

 - How can I track my Schengen visa status?